ogait001/academic-profile/_posts/2026-04-08-one-day-the-opportunity-that-never-arrives.md

 ---

 ## IX.
-Two Characters, Two Geometries
+Two Characters, Two Geometries — Forrest and Jenny

 > "And then in the desert, when the sun comes up, I couldn't tell where heaven stopped and the earth began.
 It's so beautiful."
 > — Forrest Gump